 4. Principle of a Common Data Environment

-5. Principle of Early Stakeholder Involvement
+5. Principle of Timely Stakeholder Involvement

 6. Principle of Data Reliability